-HOUSTON SPOUSAL SUPPORT LAWYER
+HOUSTON SPOUSAL MAINTENANCE LAWYER

-Splitting a household’s finances at the end of a marriage is stressful.
+Splitting a household’s finances following the dissolution of a marriage is stressful.
 You may wonder if you will qualify for spousal maintenance post-divorce or temporary spousal support during the dependency of the divorce.
 The answer to these questions can involve many complicated factors.
 The experienced Houston spousal support lawyers at Moffett Law Firm can answer your questions about spousal maintenance and temporary spousal support and work to protect your financial interests.

-We have 30 years of combined experience, working aggressively to achieve our client’s legal goals and protect what is important to them.
-With personalized attention and fierce advocacy, our Houston spousal maintenance lawyers will guide you through the legal process so you are equipped to make the best decisions for your unique situation.
+We have 30 years of combined experience working aggressively to achieve our client’s legal goals and protecting what is important to them.
+With personalized attention and fierce advocacy, we guide you through the legal process so you are equipped to make the best decisions for your unique situation.

-How Is Spousal Support Determined in Houston?
+How Is Spousal Maintenance Determined in Houston?

 - Any financial resources available to each party once their property is divided